-Table~\ref{summary} does not include results dealing with specialized adversaries and models of inter-processor communication.
-We now give an overview of such work.
-Chlebus and Kowalski~\cite{ChlebusK-RSA04} studied \DA\ with crash failures in the presence of a weakly-adaptive linearly-bounded adversary.
-They developed a randomized algorithm with $\cO\big(t + p \big(1+\log^*\big(\frac{t\log p}{p}\big)\big)\big)$ expected effort.
-This performance is provably better than that of any deterministic algorithm in such a setting that is subject to the lower bound on work of $\Omega(t+p\log p/\log\log p)$ \cite{ChlebusK-RSA04, GeorgiouRS04}.
-The paper \cite{ChlebusK-RSA04} shows that a deterministic algorithm that schedules tasks by balancing them perfectly has work $\cO(t+p\log p/\log\log p)$ against the linearly-bounded adversary; this implies that $\Theta(t+p\log p/\log\log p)$ is precisely the optimum amount of work in such a setting.
+Table~\ref{summary} does not present results dealing with specialized adversaries and models of inter-processor communication; we review such work here.
+Chlebus and Kowalski~\cite{ChlebusK-RSA04} studied \DA\ with crashes in the presence of a weakly-adaptive linearly-bounded adversary, giving a randomized algorithm with $\cO\big(t + p \big(1+\log^*\big(\frac{t\log p}{p}\big)\big)\big)$ expected effort.
+This bound is provably better than for any deterministic algorithm subject to the $\Omega(t+p\log p/\log\log p)$ lower bound \cite{ChlebusK-RSA04, GeorgiouRS04} on work.
+They also present a deterministic algorithm that schedules tasks by balancing them perfectly and performs $\cO(t+p\log p/\log\log p)$ work against the linearly-bounded adversary; this implies that $\Theta(t+p\log p/\log\log p)$ is precisely the optimum work in such a setting.
 Kowalski and Shvartsman~\cite{KowalskiS05} studied the \DA\ problem in the message-passing model with restricted asynchrony, where every message delay is at most~$d$, for some value~$d$ unknown to the algorithm.
 They showed that $\Omega(t+p\,d \log_d p)$ is a lower bound on the expected work and developed a deterministic algorithm with work $\cO((t+pd)\log p)$.
 Georgiou et al.~\cite{GeorgiouRS04} considered an iterated version of \DA.
-The same authors studied in~\cite{GeorgiouRS05} a problem, called \emph{Omni-Do}, that is an on-line version of \DA\ in asynchronous systems with partitionable networks.
+In~\cite{GeorgiouRS05} the same authors studied a problem, called \emph{Omni-Do}, that is an on-line version of \DA\ in asynchronous systems with partitionable networks.
 They gave a randomized algorithm achieving optimal competitive ratio against oblivious adversaries.
 Fern\' andez et al.~\cite{FernandezGRS05} considered \DA\ with Byzantine failures.
-Chlebus et al.~\cite{ChlebusKL-DC06} and Clementi et al.~\cite{ClementiMS02} studied \DA\ in a model where communication is performed over a multiple-access channel.
+Chlebus et al.~\cite{ChlebusKL-DC06} and Clementi et al.~\cite{ClementiMS02} studied \DA\ in a model with communication over a multiple-access channel.
 The former~\cite{ChlebusKL-DC06} considered the impact of collision detection and randomization on the complexity of protocols.
 The latter~\cite{ClementiMS02} gave tight bounds on work and time for such deterministic algorithms against $f$-bounded adversaries.